-Attraction: Because cellulose and borate material hardens, it does not attract insects or rodents in the same manner as traditional insulation.
+Attraction: Because cellulose material hardens, it does not attract insects or rodents in the same manner as traditional insulation.
 In other words, being a harder substance makes it more difficult to build nests.

 Non-Consumable: It certainly helps that the insulation itself cannot be devoured as food.
 The synthetic nature of the substance makes it a non-consumable item.
 Which means that any insects or rodents that do get that far in will likely starve if they do not find a food source.

 The major downside is with cellulose spray foam insulation that is not treated with boric acid.
 While most insects and small rodents may be deterred, termites generally find standard spray foam insulation for pests a welcome place to build nests.

 To deter termites, be sure that the spray foam insulation used contains boric acid.
 The acid will deter termites from making the small air pockets their home.

 Ready to Stop Pests and Save on Energy Costs?